pandas-dev/pandas/doc/source/io.rst

 selector table) that you index most/all of the columns, and perform your queries.
 The other table(s) are data tables with an index matching the selector table's index.
 You can then perform a very fast query on the selector table, yet get lots of data back.
-This method works similar to having a very wide table, but is more efficient in terms of queries.
+This method is similar to having a very wide table, but enables more efficient queries.

-Note, **THE USER IS RESPONSIBLE FOR SYNCHRONIZING THE TABLES**.
-This means, append to the tables in the same order; ``append_to_multiple`` splits a single object to multiple tables, given a specification (as a dictionary).
-This dictionary is a mapping of the table names to the 'columns' you want included in that table.
-Pass a `None` for a single table (optional) to let it have the remaining columns.
-The argument ``selector`` defines which table is the selector table.
+The ``append_to_multiple`` method splits a given single DataFrame into multiple tables according to ``d``, a dictionary that maps the table names to a list of 'columns' you want in that table.
+If `None` is used in place of a list, that table will have the remaining unspecified columns of the given DataFrame.
+The argument ``selector`` defines which table is the selector table (which you can make queries from).
+The argument ``dropna`` will drop rows from the input DataFrame to ensure tables are synchronized.
+This means that if a row for one of the tables being written to is entirely ``np.NaN``, that row will be dropped from all tables.

+If ``dropna`` is False, **THE USER IS RESPONSIBLE FOR SYNCHRONIZING THE TABLES**.
+Remember that entirely ``np.Nan`` rows are not written to the HDFStore, so if you choose to call ``dropna=False``, some tables may have more rows than others, and therefore ``select_as_multiple`` may not work or it may return unexpected results.

 .. ipython:: python

    df_mt = DataFrame(randn(8, 6), index=date_range('1/1/2000', periods=8),
                                   columns=['A', 'B', 'C', 'D', 'E', 'F']) df_mt['foo'] = 'bar'
+   df_mt.ix[1, ('A', 'B')] = np.nan

    # you can also create the tables individually
    store.append_to_multiple({'df1_mt': ['A', 'B'], 'df2_mt': None },
                              df_mt, selector='df1_mt')
    store

-   # indiviual tables were created
+   # individual tables were created
    store.select('df1_mt')
    store.select('df2_mt')